dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 ```
 $ mypy foo.py
-foo.py:5: error: Argument 1 to "is_odd" has incompatible type "str"; expected "int"
+error: Argument 1 to "is_odd" has incompatible type "str"; expected "int"
 ```

 Thus, you can use mypy in a loop:

 * Start by annotating a few functions.
 * Run mypy on your source code.
-* If it detects some errors, either fix the annotations on the code.
+* If it detects some errors, either fix the annotations or the code.
 * Back to step one

 This is called "gradual typing".

-## Designing an experiment
+# Designing an experiment

 The goal of the experiment is to check if going through the trouble of adding type annotations is worth it.

 To test this hypothesis, I first needed an existing project.
-I used tsrc.
+I used [tsrc](https://github.com/SuperTanker/tsrc).

+tsrc is the tool we use at [my work](https://tanker.io) to manage multiple git repositories and automate GitHub and GitLab review automation.[^1]

+I chose it because:

 * It's not too big, so the experiment will not take too long.
 * It's not too small, so we'll have enough experimental data.

-I also used a project where lots of tools were already used in the hope of catching bugs:
+I also chose it because a lot of tools were already used in the hope of catching bugs:

 * Every pull request was reviewed by other humans
 * Two static analyzers (pylint and pyflake) were ran for  each pull request
 * McCab complexity was measured for each and every function and method of the code base and was not allowed to go above 10.
 * TDD was used throughout the development of the projects
-* Test coverage is already at 80%
+* Test coverage was already at 80%

 Then I had to define what I meant by "worth it".